Rock Follies: Overview

 The series first appeared in the United States in late 1976, when several episodes from series one were shown on New York City's WOR-TV as part of a "Thames on 9" programming week.
 Soon afterward, the first series was shown in the United States on public television and rapidly became a hit, especially in large metropolitan centres like New York and San Francisco.
 However, the second series was felt to be too "raunchy" for the sensibilities of a public television audience, especially as the first had received a lot of complaints from the public in areas outside the larger cities for its frank portrayal of sex, drugs and rock 'n' roll.
 As a result, the second series was not shown on US television until 12 years later.

 Two albums of songs from the series were released.
 The first, named after the series, (1976), was released on Island Records in the UK and on Atlantic Records in the US in 1976.
-The second, covering the second series, was, released on Polydor Records in both countries.
+The second, covering the second series, was released on Polydor Records in both countries.
 Both albums were re-released on Virgin Records in 2000.
 The TV series is also available as a two-disc DVD set.
 The singles "Glenn Miller is Missing", "Sugar Mountain" (both on Island Records in 1976); and "O.K.?" (on Polydor Records in 1977) were released.
-The last of these became a hit and reached number 10 on the UK Charts.
+The last of these became a hit and reached number 10 on the UK Singles Chart.
 In addition, the second album reached No.13.

-Speaking in 1991, the three stars commented on the grueling schedule while working on the series.
+Speaking in 1991, the three stars commented on the gruelling schedule while working on the series.
 They stated that for each episode they had to learn a minimum of five songs, as well as perform the dance routines and learn the script itself in a short period of time.
 Owing to this pressure, they were reluctant to do a third series, although they did say that they would like to do another series at that time, 15 years after the first.
 Covington said that they were paid £225 per episode.

+Legal battle

+An eight-week legal trial in 1982 led to a landmark ruling that Thames TV had used the idea pitched verbally a few years before the show was commissioned, by, among others, Annabel Leventon, author of The Real Rock Follies: The Great Girl Band Rip-Off of 1976.
+The claimants received substantial damages for breach of confidence.